 Imperial War Museum

 In the 1970s the Imperial War Museum was keen to acquire an annex to house some of its more bulky items such as rockets, aircraft and boats.
 The Aggie was considered a potential option.
-However nothing materialised and the Imperial War Museum ended up selecting the hangars of RAF Druxford near Cambridge.
+However nothing materialised and the Imperial War Museum ended up selecting the hangars of RAF Duxford near Cambridge.

 Ice Skating Rink